nishantwrp/nishantwrp/README.md

 - ✨ Built [GSoC Organizations](https://www.gsocorganizations.dev/), contributing to [Focalboard](https://github.com/mattermost/focalboard).
 - 👨🏽‍💻 Looking for some cool projects to collaborate on.
 - 🌱 Learning GoLang & DevOps.
-- 🚀 Know more about my professional experience and achivements on [LinkedIn](https://urls.nishantwrp.com/linkedin-github).
+- 🚀 Know more about my professional experience and achievements on [LinkedIn](https://urls.nishantwrp.com/linkedin-github).
 - 💬 Get in touch or Ask me Anything on [Twitter](https://urls.nishantwrp.com/twitter-github).

 <table><tr>